dougeby/IntuneDocs/intune/certificates-configure.md

 ---
 # required metadata

-title: How to configure certificates with Intune | Microsoft Docs
+title: How to configure certificates with Intune
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to use Intune to create and assign certificates that help you secure Wi-Fi, VPN, and other connections."
+description: Learn how to use Intune to create and assign certificates that help you secure Wi-Fi, VPN, and other connections."
 keywords:
 author: lleonard-msft
 ms.author: alleonar